GoHypernet/hypernet-protocol/digital-payments.md

 It is necessary for a gateway service provider to register their gateway connector code signature in the Hypernet Protocol [Gateway registry](/packages/contracts/contracts/identity/README.md#gateways) in order for the Hypernet Core infrastructure to allow their service to process payments.
 Registration requires locking in a significant amount of Hypertoken to the registry contract.
 This deposit will be forfeited in the scenario that the Hypernet DAO votes to remove them from participating in the payment network due.
-The service provider can chose to recover their deposit by burning their registration and exiting the payment network.
+The service provider choose to recover their deposit by burning their registration and exiting the payment network.

 ## Hypernet Core as a _Serverless_ Payment Infrastructure Protocol